driusan/dewm/src/Keyboard.md

 },
 ```

-Now, we should be able to add more keys next time.
+Now that we've done this refactoring, we should be able to add more keys more
+easily next time.

 This seems to work, except we notice that the xterms we spawned are staying
 around as zombie processes, so when we spawn them, let's add a goroutine